theutkarsh/Forecasting-unemployment-using-ARIMA/README.md

 We have a good 35 years unemployed unemployed graduates data.

 ## Time series forecasting with ARIMA
-We are going to apply for one of the most commonly used methods for time-series forecasting, known as ARIMA.ARIMA models are denoted with the notation ARIMA(p, d, q).
+ARIMA models are denoted with the notation ARIMA(p, d, q).
 These three parameters account for seasonality, trend, and noise in data

 ![alt tag](Img/DC.pg)